samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 For the observed thrombolysis use, data was limited to the patients attending each hospital.
 For the predicted thrombolysis use the predictions were based on the 10k patient cohort for all hospitals.

-The figure below shows a boxplot of either observed and predicted use of thrombolysis.
+The figure below shows a boxplot of either observed and predicted use of thrombolysis, broken down by subgroup.

 <img src="./images/15a_actual_vs_modelled_subgroup_violin.jpg" width="600"/>